Trolls World Tour: Theatrical

 Universal Pictures had originally planned to release Trolls World Tour theatrically in the United States on April 10, 2020.
-It was later pushed up to February 14, 2020 before being pushed back to April 17, 2020.
+It was later pushed up to February 14, 2020, before being pushed back to April 17, 2020.
 Following the delay of No Time to Die, it was once again pushed up to the original April 10 release date.
 It was also set to be released on March 20 in the United Kingdom, but due to the COVID-19 pandemic in the United Kingdom, its release date was pushed back to April 6.

 On March 17, Universal announced that the film would be released simultaneously in theaters and for digital rental on April 10 in the United States and Canada due to the COVID-19 pandemic.
 By then, Trolls World Tour had only been released in Russia, Singapore, and Malaysia.
 Other films distributed by the studio, such as The Invisible Man and The Hunt were also released digitally before the end of the usual 90-day theatrical run.
+The film was the first from Universal to receive a simultaneous theatrical and pay television release since 1983's The Pirates of Penzance.

 As the lockdown measures receded, the film was released in three Santikos Theatres locations in San Antonio, Texas on May 1, 2020.
 Theatres in Hong Kong also started to show the film a week later on May 8, 2020.
 In Russia the film was made available in IMAX cinemas.
 In Austria and the Netherlands, it was released in both 4DX and Dolby Cinema.